-You can cool the drill bit by immersing water, using cutting oils, using the dust suction equipment, and more than that, you can prevent drill bit heating by using proper cutting edge and cutting angle, using low RPM and thrust, and using the proper drilling techniques.
+You can cool the drill bit by immersing water, using cutting oils, using the chip suction equipment, using low RPM and thrust, using the proper drilling techniques, cleaning the swarfs during the drilling and using proper cutting edge and cutting angle when you are drilling.

-Tip 01- Immerse In the Water While Drilling
+1. Immerse the Drill Bit In the Water While Drilling

-When you drill, you feel that the drill bit heating is up; immerse in the water and wipe the drill bit with a towel.
+When you drill, you should immerse the drill bit in the water.
+You need to keep the cup of water beside your drilling place and a towel (a piece of cloth).
+When you feel that the drill bit heating is up; immerse in the water and wipe the drill bit with a towel.
 Do not immerse too much as it touches the chuck.
-Only the drill bit level.
+Immerse only the drill bit.
 As soon as you immerse the drill bit, you should wipe the water because wet conditions may increase the friction inside and rust.

 This is really useful when you use these wood drill bits.
 You can keep spraying the water to the drill bit.
 But remember to wipe the drill bit towel.
 You may think to use any lubricants here.
 But it will not work here because many lubricants are weak in thermal condensation.
 Water can be heated up quickly and using this; heat can be removed quickly from the drill bit.